abhesrivas/abhesrivas.github.io/_posts/news/2021-12-27-apple-intern.md

 ---
 Dear Internet,

-Two days ago I accepted the offer to intern with the Siri Team at Apple.
+Four days ago I accepted the offer to intern with the Siri Team at Apple.
 I shared this news on LinkedIn and have since then been overwhelmed by the wishes I have received.
 Many also posed queries about the interview process and the preparation required to crack it.

 In this post, I will share my experience along with the tips I have to prepare for such an interview.